sulincix/debian-subsystem/Readme.md

 # Debian subsystem for linux
 Debian subsystem integration for host distribution.

-It uses chroot environment and You can run chrooted cli/gui appilcations on debian.
+It uses chroot environment and You can run chrooted cli/gui applications on debian.

 ### Supported distributions
 * Debian